Sherrys Prince: 1970

-He dominated the 1970 Grand National at White City.
-He won his heat and semi final before winning the final on 18 April.
+Sherry's Prince dominated the 1970 Grand National at White City, winning his heat and semi-final before winning the final on 18 April.
 He also won the Long Hop Hurdles at the same track during April.
 Unfortunately he broke a hock when finishing runner-up in the Scottish Grand National final, at Powderhall over 500 yards hurdles.

 By October he had recovered and had returned to racing but his trainer John Shevlin's health was failing at the time.
 Shevlin died which resulted in his West Ham kennel being allocated to Colin West with McNally remaining to help the kennel.

 1971

-He won the New Year Hurdles at Wembley but was defeated by Derry Palm in the Supreme Hurdles Champion Stakes over 525 yards at White City.
+The brindle won the New Year Hurdles at Wembley but was defeated by Derry Palm in the Supreme Hurdles Champion Stakes over 525 yards at White City.
 In April he then equalled the record of Juvenile Classic and Blossom of Annagura, by winning a second Grand National title.
 He once again went unbeaten throughout the 1971 edition.
-The success included two track records in the heats and semi finals.
+The success included two track records in the heats and semi-finals.
 He later set a world record in the final of the Wimbledon Gold Cup when recording 28.83 seconds.

+On 15 September 1971 at Hall Green Stadium, Prince recorded his 11th track record to date and broke the record again on 2 October, when winning the Midland Grand National.